Couchers-org/couchers/site/markdown/solutions.md

 ### [Community-first with an improved verification system](/solutions/communities-and-trust) <span class="tag is-success">Governance</span>

-We will prioritise communities by building them into the foundation of the platform.
+We will prioritize communities by building them into the foundation of the platform.
 We will open communication channels wherever we can.
-We will also incorporate an improved verification method to reinstitute so members can better trust each other.
+We will also incorporate an improved verification method to re-institute so members can better trust each other.

 ### [Member accountability](/solutions/creeps-and-freeloaders) <span class="tag is-warning">Design</span>

 The community can be made to be safer by introducing an accountability measures.
-If everyone is publically accountable for their behaviour, then the community will be able to filter people out if they are seen to be detrimental.
+If everyone is publicly accountable for their behavior, then the community will be able to filter people out if they are seen to be detrimental.
 This will be our first positive step in making the community safer, especially for women.
 This will also be used to filter freeloaders out of the platform.

 ### [An improved review system](/solutions/reviews) <span class="tag is-warning">Design</span>

 We want reviews to be more accurate reflections of people, letting members know if others are assets to the community or potentially harmful.
-In order to make people accountable, negative reviews must be destigmatised.
+In order to make people accountable, negative reviews must be destigmatized.
 While keeping the system simple, we introduce a new score called Community Standing that reflects these ideas better.

 ### [Better host matching](/solutions/host-matching) <span class="tag is-warning">Design</span>